Published on October 6th, 2023

 New Jersey organizations can now apply to become one of three host organizations of the NJ Documenters program.
 We believe that anyone can be informed, engaged, and equipped to be a local news producer.
-The application deadline is 5 p.m.
+The application deadline closed at 5 p.m.
 EST on Friday, November 17.

 City Bureau is a journalism lab reimagining local media as a direct service to democracy.
 Their work is rooted in a belief that an equitable information system is the foundation for a just democracy, and their long term vision is a world in which every community is equipped with the tools it needs to eliminate information inequity and further liberation, justice, and self-determination.

 City Bureau is a nonprofit journalism organization based in Chicago.
 With a mission to bring journalists and communities together, City Bureau strives to produce equitable and impactful journalism while encouraging civic participation.
 By providing training, resources, and platforms for collaboration, City Bureau equips individuals to use their voice and play an active role in shaping their communities.
 The Documenters Network was created in 2018 and focuses on equipping people to access and produce the information they need.
 Since then, the network has trained over 2,000 Documenters who have covered more than 5,000 public meetings across 11 cities.